 When it is cooked turn off the heat and add the sumac and chopped walnuts.
 Taste to make any adjustments then cover and set aside

 Drain the bulgur wheat and add to a large bowl.
 Take out the kilo of meat and prepare food processor

 In several batches, add the bulgur wheat and equal amounts of meat to the food processor and process until it clumps together and starts to roll in the processor bowl.

 Roughly chop 2 onions to go in the food processor along with the 7 spices, kamouneh spices, black pepper and salt.
 Blitz well

 When you have combined all the meat and bulgur wheat in a bowl, add the blitzed onion spice mix and the cornflour, then bring everything together preferably with your hands

 If it is too dry add a bit of water, you don't want it too loose, sticky or crumbly but so it holds together nicely.
 If you don't mind tasting a bit of raw meat check a tiny bit for saltiness and adjust as necessary

-Add approx half a cup of sunflower to a small bowl which you can dip your fingers into when shaping the kibbe to avoid sticking.
+Add approx half a cup of sunflower to a small bowl which you can dip your fingers into when shaping the kibbeh to avoid sticking.
 Clean your table and arrange a workflow with a large clean tray, the sunflower oil, the filling and the casing mix

 Take some casing and roll into golf ball size, indent the middle then hollow out the inside with your index finger turning as you do so until you have a half shell.
 Add a spoon of filling and close up the casing.
-Compress well with your hands and shape into classic kibbe morsels (see video)
+Compress well with your hands and shape into classic kibbeh morsels (see video)

 Other Zaatar and Zaytoun recipes you might like to try: